phpMussel/phpMussel/_docs/readme.EN.txt

- Be aware that, although future versions of phpMussel should support other systems, at this time, phpMussel CLI mode support is only optimized for use on Windows based system (you can, of course, try it on other systems, but I can't guarantee it'll work as intended).
+ Be aware that, although future versions of phpMussel should support other systems, at this time, phpMussel CLI mode support is only optimized for use on Windows-based system (you can, of course, try it on other systems, but I can't guarantee it'll work as intended).

  Also be aware that phpMussel is not the functional equivalent of a complete